kellyredding/inbox-sync/README.md

 InboxSync uses IMAP to query a source inbox, process its messages, append them to a destination inbox, and archive them on the source.
 It logs each step in the process and will send notification emails when something goes wrong.

-(TODO) InboxSync provides a framework for defining destination filters for post-sync mail processing (ie moving/archiving, copying/labeling, deletion, etc).
+InboxSync provides a framework for defining destination filters for post-sync mail processing (ie moving/archiving, copying/labeling, deletion, etc).

 InboxSync provides a basic ruby runner class to handle polling the source on an interval and running the configured sync(s).
 You can call it in any number of ways: in a script, from a cron, as a daemon, or as part of a larger system.